-I can't believe the amount of people with stores who do not use a logo.
+I can't believe the number of people with stores who do not use a logo.
 This little graphic needs to become synonymous with your brand.
 It needs to be something that people are proud to be associated with and happily display on a shirt, on their wrist or on their phone.

 Why don't stores get logos made?
-It's usually a variety of things, they don't have time, they think it's to hard to write a brief for what they want or they think more importantly that it's going to cost hundreds, if not thousands of dollars.
+It's usually a variety of things, they don't have time, they think it's too hard to write a brief for what they want or they think more importantly that it's going to cost hundreds, if not thousands of dollars.

-In reality it is incredibly cheap and one of the fastest ways to add professionalism to your store.
+In reality, it is incredibly cheap and one of the fastest ways to add professionalism to your store.